 Commands:

-Create an Airflow DAG for a project

-Uploads pipeline to Airflow and runs once

-Uploads pipeline to Airflow with given schedule

-Uploads pipeline to Airflow DAG location

-compile

-compile command takes one argument, which is the directory name containing configuration (relative to conf folder).
+compile Create an Airflow DAG for a project init Initializes configuration for the plugin list-pipelines List pipelines generated by this plugin run-once Uploads pipeline to Airflow and runs once schedule Uploads pipeline to Airflow with given schedule ui Open Apache Airflow UI in new browser tab upload-pipeline Uploads pipeline to Airflow DAG location compile compile command takes one argument, which is the directory name containing configuration (relative to conf folder).
 As an outcome, dag directory contains python file with generated DAG.